mybatis/cdi/README.md

        }
      }

-each method call will use an isolated session.
+Each method call will use an isolated session.
 But if you want to enclose many method calls in a transaction, mark the method with @Transactional

     @Transactional
     public void doSomeTransaction() {